heystevegray/dev-portfolio-netlify-cms/content/til/2020-09-12-launch-gitkraken-from-your-terminal.md

 ## Configuration file

 You can also add this alias to your terminal's configuration file.
-I'm using [zsh](https://ohmyz.sh/), so I will add the following line to my `.zshrc` file:
+I'm using [zsh](https://ohmyz.sh/), so I will add the following line to my `~/.zshrc` file:

 ```bash
 alias kraken='open -a "GitKraken" --args -p $(pwd)'